dutra-malga/sectools/zbxstrike/README.md

-Zbxstrike
+### Zbxstrike

-Search zabbix in shodan and test user and password default
+Search for zabbix servers in shodan with default password

 Install dependencies